-d.
+d.e.
 Certificate Field: subject:localityName (OID: 2.5.4.7)

-Required if the subject:organizationName field is present and the subject:stateOrProvinceName field is absent.
+Required if the subject:organizationName field, subject:givenName field, or subject:surname field are is-present and the subject:stateOrProvinceName field is absent.

-Optional if the subject:organizationName and subject:stateOrProvinceName fields are present.
+Optional if the subject:stateOrProvinceName field and the subject:organizationName field, subject:givenName field, or subject:surname field and subject:stateOrProvinceName fields are present.